February 22, 2019

 What is Cloud Based Temperature Monitoring?

-Temperature monitoring is vital in industries that contribute to public health, such industries like food and health.
+Temperature monitoring is vital in industries that contribute to public health, such industries as food and health.

 In only 20 minutes, bacteria like Salmonella and Staphylococcus can double in number.
 Uncontrolled, they can be life-threatening to large numbers of the population.
 The repercussions of this are costly to lab owners.